jenkinsci/svnkit/README.txt

 direct repository access as well as support for all high level Subversion operation that are available with the command line Subversion client.

-This version of SVNKit supports all Subversion 1.6.1 features and supports older Subversion repositories.
+This alpha version of SVNKit supports all Subversion 1.6.17 features and supports older Subversion repositories.

+This version of SVNKit supports Subversion 1.7.0 and newer servers, and provides alpha-level support for the new Subversion 1.7 working copy format.
+Some of the operations are not yet implemented for the new working copy format, in particular:

+- merge, mergeinfo, resolve, resolved
+- diff
+- cleanup

+New JavaHL API is not yet implemented in this version of SVNKit.

 4. RESOURCES